 As members of the department carry out their work, the chair should remain aware of the financial status of each investigator's portfolio, ensuring they have (or are seeking) sufficient funding.
 This includes maintaining an awareness of individual faculty members who may need bridge funding because of timing issues with proposal and awards, or are having difficulty securing funding, and intervening as appropriate.
-The Controller's Office issues monthly reports of deficits on individual sponsored awards; the dean's office will work with the department administrator to ensure that the chair is aware of these deficits and that they are addressed as appropriate.
+The Controller's Office issues monthly reports of deficits on individual sponsored awards; the dean's office and representatives of Sponsored Projects Shared Services (SPSS) will work with the department administrator to ensure that the chair is aware of these deficits and that they are addressed as appropriate.